HuabingWang-stack/Kernels-in-GPFA/README.md

 ```
 plot_trajectories_vs_time(spikeTrains,GPFA_kargs = {'x_dim':3, 'bin_size': 20 *pq.ms, 'covType' : 'sm', 'bo': False}, dimensions=[0, 1, 2])
 ```
-Example of plotted latent trajectory of the first experiment of natural images dataset.
+Example of plotted latent trajectory of the first experiment of `NaturalImages1.mat` dataset.
 ![alt text](./LatentTrajectories/NaturalImages1/sm/0_3d.png?raw=true)

 ## tutorials

-`kernels_inGPFA_tutorial.ipynb` has a detailed practice to perform this modified GPFA on the first experiment of `NaturalImage1.mat` dataset.
+`kernels_inGPFA_tutorial.ipynb` has a detailed practice to perform this modified GPFA on the first experiment of `NaturalImages1.mat` dataset.
 It compares the difference of extracted trajectories between rbf and spectral mixture kernel in part 1.
 Then it demonstrates the new plotting function in part 2, and shows the way to achieve multi-threading when running on a large dataset in part 3.